SeleniumHQ/docker-selenium/README.md

 `Message: unknown error: Chrome failed to start: exited abnormally`

+or

+` [DriverServiceSessionFactory.apply] - Error while creating session with the driver service.
+Stopping driver service: java.util.concurrent.TimeoutException`

-The reason _might_ be that you've set the `START_XVFB` environment variable to "false", but forgot to actually run Firefox, Chrome or Edge in headless mode.
+The reason _might_ be that you've set the `SE_START_XVFB` environment variable to `false`, but forgot to actually run Firefox, Chrome or Edge in headless mode.

 ### Mounting volumes to retrieve downloaded files